musios-app/spotify-playlist-to-gigperformer/README.md

 Do you sort out your setlist in Spotify?
 This script generates a skeleton Gig Performer Gig file from a Spotify playlist.
 It's a timesaver if you've already built your rackspaces.
 The Gig file is sparse but contains:

-* Set list with each song from the Spotify playlist
+* Set list with each song from the Spotify playlist.
 * Some metadata for the playlist in a comment in the Gig script
 * Each song has the name and artist(s)
 * GP defaults are used for tempo (120bpm), key (C major), time signature (4/4)